8 Tips for Branding Your People on LinkedIn

 The LinkedIn profiles of your organization’s employees are a potentially brandable moment.

-With the increasingly virtual nature of the professional working world, the LinkedIn profiles of your organization’s employees are a brandable moment that you can be capitalizing on.
-What do you think your business and talent prospects are doing in a separate window while Zooming with you?
+What do you think your business and talent prospects do in a separate window while Zooming with you?
 After they check out your website, chances are they’re already on LinkedIn stalking you and everyone else in leadership.
-Are your profiles reinforcing your brand, or doing more harm than good?
+Are your profiles reinforcing your brand?
+Or doing more harm than good?